Nick-tsoukas/musicbizqr/README.md

   - https://musicbizqr.com/article/smart-links/perfect-smart-link-page-musicians
   - What Are Music Smart Links?
 (And Why Every Artist Needs One in 2025
   - another aritlce  one more time
+  - The Smart Link Alternative Built for Bands
 [] article creation
   - What Are Smart Links for Musicians?
 The Complete 2026 Guide